wendyverdonk93/docs/content/api/payment_methods/post_order_afterpay.md

 ----------------
 __gender__ | string

-The gender salutation of the customer.
-Options: mr, mrs, miss.
+The customer's personal title.
+Options: Mr, Mrs, Miss.

 ----------------
 __ip_address__ | string

- The IP address of the customer.
-"Required" with post payment and credit card payment methods.
-Due to validation of the customer IP address, we need to receive the actual IP address of the end user within the ip_address field.
-[More info](/faq/api/ip_address)
+ The customer's IP address.
+This is required for post-payment methods and credit cards.
+To validate the customer's IP address, we need to receive the actual IP address of the end user in the [`ip_address`](/faq/api/ip_address) field.

 ----------------
 __forwarded_ip__ | string

  The X-FORWARDED-FOR header of the customer request when using a proxy.
-[More info](/faq/api/ip_address)
+For more information, see [`ip_address`](/faq/api/ip_address).

 ----------------
-Please note that _first_name<_ and _last_name_ in both _customer_ and _delivery_ objects require minimum two characters per entry.
-Failing to do so might result in unexpected errors.
-Given the nature of this payment method, we recommend you to always require full names (not initials, abbreviations, acronyms).
+**Note:** The `first_name` and `last_name` fields in both the `customer` and `delivery` objects require at least 2 characters.
+For Afterpay, we recommend always requiring the customer to provide their full name, instead of initials or abbreviations.

-Read more about [AfterPay](/payment-methods/billing-suite/afterpay) on our documentation page.
+For more information, see [AfterPay](/payment-methods/billing-suite/afterpay).

 ----------------